Villa Park: Records

 The highest attendance recorded at Villa Park was 76,588, on 2 March 1946 in an FA Cup 6th round tie against Derby County.
-The highest attendance in the all-seater era was 42,824, for a UEFA Champions League game against Celtic on 29 January 2025.
-The highest attendance in a Premier League game was 42,788 on 29 December 2009 against Liverpool, but the overall record league attendance was 69,492 in a First Division match against Wolverhampton Wanderers on 27 December 1949.
+The highest attendance as an all seater stadium was 43,157, for a Premier League game against Manchester United on 21 December 2025.
+The overall record league attendance was 69,492 in a First Division match against Wolverhampton Wanderers on 27 December 1949.
 The highest average post-Second World War attendance at Villa Park was 47,168 in the 1948–1949 season; the lowest average post-war attendance was 15,237 in the 1985–1986 season.

 Transport

 Villa Park is within a short distance of two mainline railway stations.
 Witton railway station is approximately 500 m from Villa Park, and Aston railway station is approximately 1.5 km.
 Under former owner Randy Lerner, there have been discussions on changing the name of Witton Station to Villa Park as is the case with West Bromwich Albion's local railway station, The Hawthorns.
 Aston Villa's former CEO, Bruce Langham, has said that the West Midlands Passenger Transport Executive (Centro) are amenable to the idea as long as it is done at the expense of the club.
 No action has yet been taken.